spences10/scottspence.com/posts/2020/11/29/gatsby-file-system-route-api/index.md

 Super duper!
 Now it's time to check that the Gatsby File System Route API is doing it's magic.

-If you didn't know already you can check the all the pages generatred by Gatsby from the Gatsby 404 page, to access it I can enter a route that doesn't exist to see it or add the `404.js` path to the localhost URL, like `http://localhost:8000/404.js` from here I can see that the
+If you didn't know already you can check the all the pages generated by Gatsby from the Gatsby 404 page, to access it I can enter a route that doesn't exist to see it or add the `404.js` path to the localhost URL, like `http://localhost:8000/404.js` from here I can see that the